badaboink/CashFLO-PRO/README.md

 </ul>

 <h2>Dependencies</h2>
-Project was created using the Intellij IDEA community IDE, using the Maven automation tool, set up with a local MariaDB database.
+<p>Project was created using the Intellij IDEA community IDE, using the Maven automation tool, set up with a local MariaDB database.
-Other dependencies are noted in the pom file.
+Other dependencies are noted in the pom file.</p>
 <p>Backend is Spring Boot.</p>
 <p>Frontend...</p>